Adelb09/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6-create_local_variable : This script creates a new local variable BEST with the value 'School' 7-create_global_variable : script that creates a new global variable called BEST with a value of School 8-true_knowledge : script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE.
+9-divide_and_rule : script that prints the result of POWER divided by DIVIDE, followed by a new line.